Turkey and the Holocaust: Background

-Until 1950, Turkey was a one-party state that operated under a strongly nationalist government that prioritized Turkification of the country and establishing a Turkish-Muslim bourgeoisie at the expense of religious minorities.
+Until 1950, Turkey was a one-party state that operated under a strongly nationalist government that prioritized Turkification of the country and establishing a Turkish-Muslim bourgeoisie at the expense of religious and ethnic minorities.
 Although many Jews were initially favorably disposed towards Turkey, during the first two decades of Turkey's existence, half to a third of its Jewish population left.
 "Push" factors included a ban on Jewish associations and restrictions and public censure on the use of non-Turkish languages such as Judeo-Spanish as part of the "Citizen, speak Turkish" campaign, as well as dismissal of state employees deemed not to be "Turks" due to a 1926 law.
 The 1934 Thrace pogroms ethnically cleansed Jews from European Turkey.

 History

 In 1939, Prime Minister Refik Saydam stated that Turkey "would not accept masses of Jews, nor individual Jews who were oppressed in other countries".
 Around 100 German Jewish refugee academics were accepted; however, a greater number of German Nazis were employed by Turkey at the time.
 After 1937, immigration was strictly limited to those of the "Turkish race".
 During the war, Jews living in Turkey faced discriminatory conscription into forced labor battalions and the 1942 wealth tax intended to financially ruin non-Muslim citizens.
 Turkey was the only neutral country to implement anti-Jewish laws during the war.

 During the war, Turkey denaturalized 3,000 to 5,000 Jews living abroad.
 Most of these were living in France, and by 1943, 93 percent of denaturalizations by Turkey targeted Jews.
 Denaturalization put Jews at high risk of being deported and murdered.
-2,200 and 2,500 Turkish Jews were deported to extermination camps such as Auschwitz and Sobibor; and several hundred interned in Nazi concentration camps.
-When Nazi Germany encouraged neutral countries to repatriate their Jewish citizens in late 1942, Turkish diplomats received instructions to avoid repatriating Jews even if they could prove their Turkish nationality.
+Between 2,200 and 2,500 Turkish Jews were deported to extermination camps such as Auschwitz and Sobibor; and several hundred interned in Nazi concentration camps.
+When Nazi Germany encouraged neutral countries to repatriate their Jewish citizens in the so-called repatriation ultimatum (Heimschaffungsaktion) in late 1942, Turkish diplomats received instructions to avoid repatriating Jews even if they could prove their Turkish nationality.
 While other neutral countries frequently intervened on behalf of their Jewish citizens living in German-occupied Europe, historian Corry Guttstadt found that "scarcely any records of Turkish interventions on behalf of Turkish Jewish citizens can be found".
 According to French historian Claire Zalc, while it was possible for Turkish authorities to intervene successfully on behalf of Turkish Jews, "such interventions were rare, and they soon stopped altogether".